eis/bluemix-containers-box/README.md

 Simple Vagrantfile to set up IBM Bluemix and Bluemix Containers connectivity in an Ubuntu VirtualBox instance.

-Define ibm_email and ibm_pass that correspond to your login credentials as environment variables and do "vagrant up".

-This assumes eu-gb hosting zone.
-For other regions, change the domain names in install-bluemix-cli.sh script.

-After that, do "vagrant ssh" and use "cf ic info" etc to do your tasks against the cloudfoundry cloud by Bluemix, or "docker" to work with images locally.

 Note that this installs old version (1.8.1) of Docker, since Bluemix [doesn't support current versions] (https://www.ng.bluemix.net/docs/containers/container_cli_ov.html).